Ivermectin and CV19May 7th, 2021

 Ivermectin Enters the Field

-Recently, several groups of physicians and multidisciplinary committees have recommended that the Honduran government establish a new public health policy to administer weekly doses of Ivermectin (12 to 18 mg) in the healthy adult population.
+A recent development in Honduras by several groups of physicians and multidisciplinary committees is that the government create and establish a new public health policy to ensure that the healthy adult population all receive weekly doses of 12-18mg Ivermectin.

 [Editor’s note: Those with ‘lessor’ concerns, are typically availing themselves of a prophylactic dose of ivermectin as little as 3 mg per week].